Teksty z Ulicy

 Teksty z Ulicy is a Polish language academic journal covering modern folklore and focusing on internet memes in recent years.
-It is referred to as the only Polish scientific forum for this discipline.
+It is referred to as the only Polish academic forum for this discipline.

 The first issue was published in 1995 with a subtitle of Zeszyt folklorystyczny (English: folklore issue), under the editorship of Dionizjusz Czubala and his wife Marianna Oterman-Czubalina, who died the same year.
-Dobrosława Wężowicz-Ziółkowska replaced Oterman-Czubalina as co-editor of sporadic annual issues under this subtitle until 2003.
+Dobrosława Wężowicz-Ziółkowska replaced her as co-editor of sporadic annual issues under this subtitle until 2003.
 Czubala edited the following issue as sole editor, under the same subtitle.

 In 2003 Dobrosława became the editor-in-chief and published the 2004 issue under the subtitle Zeszyt kulturoznawczy, with Elena Yazykova as co-editor.
 The following issues have used the subtitle Zeszyt memetyczny, with Michał Noszczyk as co-editor.